openwebdocs/project/posts/markdown-project.md

 1. choose a baseline flavour of Markdown
 2. analyse our current files to figure out which extensions we needed
 3. decide on a syntax for the extensions
-4. update our sources to clean any HTML syntax we didn't want to take into our future
+4. update our sources to clean any HTML syntax that we didn't want to take into our future

 ## Choosing a format, part 3 - the gory details